Tram engine: Baldwin

 The Baldwin Locomotive Works in Philadelphia, Pennsylvania, USA, built steam tram engines, including most of those used in New South Wales, Australia.

 A small number of steam tram engines were manufactured in Sydney, Australia to Baldwin designs by Henry Vale, T. Wearne and the Randwick Tramway Workshops.

 Decline

-In cities, steam tram engines faded out around 1900, being replaced by electric trams or buses.
-Rural steam trams held longer until replaced by electric, diesel trams units or buses.
-In France, The Netherlands and Belgium, the last steam-powered tram lines closed in the 1960s.
+In many cities, steam tram engines faded out around 1900, being replaced by electric trams or buses.
+Rural steam trams continued longer until they were replaced by electric or diesel tram units, or buses.
+In France, the Netherlands and Belgium, the last steam-powered tramway lines had closed in the 1960s.